Best Series IMO: Fullmetal Alchemist: Brotherhood

 -While SAO does have flaws here and there, it's mostly well-written(because it has excellent foreshadowing, it's good at addressing rules of the world or explaining how things are possible after an instance of something odd happens, and staying mostly consistent with only a few plot twists(not plot holes.
 How can you say this for SAO when another MMO anime(Log Horizon) does the exact same thing with 'rules changing' through some mean or another?...) that change up some rules that people thought they knew, develops its main characters, makes sure none of them are flawless, and has engrossing plots), has FAAAAAAAR more strengths than flaws, and no one should be viewed like they're mentally challenged for calling it a masterpiece without any sarcasm behind it, especially since, from what I've seen from the fandom, they have had more concrete and factually right reasons than any of the hatedom(aka the people that make the series sound worse than it is and blatantly lie about some of the characters, like "Kazuto acts like an asshole 99.9% of the time and couldn't give a fuck about a single other character").
 And no I don't mean, "It's premise, action scenes, soundtrack, and animation are good.
-Everything else is shit", like 99.9% of this site's reviewers and "reviewers".
+Everything else is shit", like 99.9% of this site's "reviewers".
 If you're going to repeat "terrible writing", "laughably bad writing", or "poorly-written" like they're going out of style(or like you're in an infinite time loop) at least elaborate for fuck's sake...

 Things I Hate Seeing in the Online Anime Community:

 -Absurdly gullible sheep: Looking at you, sheep that revere YouTube anime channels as your lords and saviors, even when some information is beyond wrong...*glares at Reki Kawahara's hate group*

 -Being unfairly selective about what is fine, and what is unacceptable: Pick a criticism.
 And then see how people go bipolar at a moment's notice depending on the author.

 90-95% of popular anime --> Given fair chances, unless it's the author below.

-Reki Kawahara's series do, well, anything --> No matter which one, it's labeled as "objectively awful"...People especially love to do this for...
+Reki Kawahara's series do, well, anything --> No matter which one, it's labeled as "objectively awful"...People especially love to say this for...